Eternal-x01/Eternal-x01/README.md

  👯 I’m looking to collaborate on some different projects.

- 🤔 I’m looking for help with staying positive and ways to reduce overthinking
+ 🤔 I’m looking for help with staying positive and ways to maintain work-life balance

  </div>